 The writing center in my classroom is always busy.
-My preschool students are always creating cards, writing letters to their families, drawing pictures, making books, and coping words at their own level.
+My Preschool students are always creating cards, writing letters to their families, drawing pictures, making books, and copying words at their own level.
 Students are scribbling, writing random letters, and some are sound spelling.
-Sign up for my newsletter HERE and this family writing center will be delivered right to your inbox!

-We want to build confident writers and who LOVE to write!
-Celebrate those scribbles because eventually, those scribbles will become letters and those letters will become words!
+We want to build confident writers who LOVE to write!
+Celebrate those scribbles because eventually, those scribbles will become letters, and those letters will become words!

-Spice up your writing center!
-Make your writing center a place where students LOVE to go with fun writing tools and writing supplies!
+Spice up your Writing center!
+Make your Writing center a place where students LOVE to go to with fun writing tools and writing supplies!
 I just love my black pocket chart to showcase themed word cards.

 Fun Writing Tools: crayons, glitter crayons, metallic crayons, twistable crayons, markers, skinny markers, scented markers, colored pencils, highlighters, and pens